 In 2014, he moved to Blancpain Endurance series driving for ART Grand Prix and also became official McLaren GT driver.
 He also raced in the VLN championship, United SportsCar Championship and many other championships, but without notable results.
 The exception was only ADAC GT Masters where he appeared as a guest driver in one round and won both races at Zandvoort, driving alongside Jaap van Lagen.

-Unsuccessful Le Mans debut
+Unsuccessful Le Mans debut in 2015

 Estre debuted in 24 Hours of Le Mans in 2015, driving OAK Racing's LMP2 Ligier alongside Laurens Vanthoor and Chris Cumming but they retired on lap 325.
 The same year he finished 3rd in the FIA World Endurance Championship race 6 Hours of Spa, driving for Porsche Team Manthey.